mermaid/alfred-dark-mode-toggle/README.md

 An Alfred 4 Workflow that toggles between Light and Dark macOS Appearances.

+The default keywork is `toggle`.
+You can also search for `dark`/`light` to switch to that particular theme.

 It also has the option to toggle the theme on the following applications:
  - Alfred
  - Sourcetree